yandthj/HPC/docs/Documentation/Development/Build_Tools/git.md

 * **Push**: Pushing refers to sending your committed changes to a remote repository, such as a repository hosted on GitHub.
 For instance, if you change something locally, you'd want to then push those changes so that others may access them.

+## Tool Set Up
+For using the git tool, learn how to:
+Install on OS X
+Set up on Linux
+Set up on Windows

+## Day to Day Tool Use

+## Advanced Tool Use
+!!! abstract Make a branch
+!!! abstract Delete a branch
+!!! abstract Git diff tricks
+!!! abstract Tags
+!!! abstract Unmodify a modified file
+!!! abstract Point your repo to a different remote server !!! abstract Send someone a current copy of your code !!! abstract Set up not to need password all the time